Okbackv/VirtualOCstory/README.md

 - Hobbies, catchphrases, speaking style
 - Background story, likes/dislikes, abilities, occupation

-All undefined terms you mention (like a magic system called "化形") will be noted and the AI will ask for clarification.
+All undefined terms you mention (like a magic system called "Transformation") will be noted and the AI will ask for clarification.

 ### Building Your World